Credit cards for business expenses

 The downside is that there may be monthly fees or fees for certain transactions such as making purchases or cash withdrawals.
 In most cases, they won’t help you to build up a business credit score either.

 Business expense card providers in the UK

-Some of the business expense card providers in the UK include the following:
+Some of the business expense card providers in the UK include:

 If you don’t want to use a business credit card or a prepaid card for your business expenses, you could consider a business charge card instead.
 Charge cards offer short-term interest-free funding, and while they work in a similar way to a credit card, they tend to offer higher spending limits.
 You must also repay the balance in full each month – there is no option to carry it over into the following month.
 Charge cards can be given to employees to pay for work expenses, and again, different spending limits can often be applied to different employees.

 The other main option for companies is to ask employees to pay for expenses themselves, which the company will then reimburse.
-However, this involves a lot of admin, including the collection of receipts and claims forms, and can be extremely time-consuming.
+However, this involves a lot of administration, including the collection of receipts and claim forms, and can be extremely time-consuming.